pattonsgirl/Spring2020-CEG2170/Labs/Lab03/README.md

 This link to [Loops in C](https://www.cprogramming.com/tutorial/c/lesson3.html) is a good resource for this lab.

-## Part 1:
+## Part 1 - While Loops:
 Write a program that asks the user to enter a person’s age.
-The program should display a message indicating whether the person is an infant, a child, a teenager, or an adult.
-Have the program query the user on whether or not  they would like to enter another age (expect the user to enter “y” for yes).
-Continue to run until the user inputs “n” for no.  Use a while loop to complete.
+The program should display a message indicating
+whether the person is an infant, a child, a teenager, or an adult.
+Have the program query the user on whether
+or not  they would like to enter another age (expect the user to enter “y” for yes).
+Continue to run until
+the user inputs “n” for no.

 The following are the conditions:
-If the person is 1 year old or less, they are an infant Output “Just a baby!”
+If the person is 1 year old or less, they are an infant
+Output “Just a baby!”
-If the person is older than 1 year, but younger than 13 years, they are a child Output “Just a kid!”
+If the person is older than 1 year, but younger than 13 years, they are a child
+Output “Just a kid!”
-If the person is at least 13 years old, but less than 20 years old, they are a teenager Output “Get off my lawn!”
+If the person is at least 13 years old, but less than 20 years old, they are a teenager
+Output “Get off my lawn!”
-If the person is at least 20 years old, they are an adult Output “You’re getting old!”
+If the person is at least 20 years old, they are an adult
+Output “You’re getting old!”

 ### Sample execution:
 ```